EIP-MCPB

 1. Produce a CVR list if they don’t already

-2. Attach a VTN to each CVR in that list to help produce a publically available and accessible EIP Cast Vote Records Ledger
+2. Attach a VTN/BAM to each CVR in that list to help produce a publically available and accessible EIP Cast Vote Records Ledger

 3. Count the votes accurately, and associate each vote choice with the intended ballot option